 After receiving a degree in Biology, Sheila was a biomedical researcher for more than 10 years, eventually landing at the ETH University in Zurich, Switzerland, where she managed a large lab.
 Her local Swiss pharmacy had a well-stocked herbal apothecary, which was very conducive to the self-study of herbal medicine.
 This passion led her back to the U.S., where she studied formally with Paul Bergner at the North American Institute of Medical Herbalism.

-Sheila currently serves as Clinic Manager and Guest Faculty at the Colorado School of Clinical Herbalism, in Boulder, Colorado.
+Sheila currently serves as Guest Faculty at the Colorado School of Clinical Herbalism, in Boulder, Colorado.
 She is certified as a clinical herbalist and nutritionist through the NAIMH.
 In addition to her positions at the school, she also maintains her own clinical practice, Dopolincendio.